 In 1893, Emile Commander opened a saloon at the corner of Washington Avenue and Coliseum Street in the heart of the Garden District.

-Since then, the Haute Creole restaurant has won seven James Beard Awards, been frequently cited as the best restaurant in New Orleans, and been home to many top chefs, including Emeril Lagasse.
+This Haute Creole restaurant has won seven James Beard Awards, has been frequently cited as the best restaurant in New Orleans, and has been home to many top chefs, including Emeril Lagasse.

 I ordered a lavender and lemongrass vodka Collins, the veal tenderloin and bone marrow, and a slice of decadent cheesecake for dessert.

-After your meal, take a few minutes to walk through the many dining rooms that make up the Commander's Palace.
+After your meal, take a few minutes to walk through the dining rooms that make up Commander's Palace.

 1403 Washington Avenue, Garden District, commanderspalace.com